Military diving

 Underwater divers may be employed in any branch of an armed force, including the navy, army, marines, air force and coast guard.

-Scope of operations includes: search and recovery, search and rescue, hydrographic survey, explosive ordnance disposal, demolition, underwater engineering, salvage, ships husbandry, reconnaissance, infiltration, sabotage, counterifiltration, underwater combat and security.
+The scope of operations includes: search and recovery, search and rescue, hydrographic survey, explosive ordnance disposal, demolition, underwater engineering, salvage, ships husbandry, reconnaissance, infiltration, sabotage, counterifiltration, underwater combat and security.

 History of military diving

 Military divers are essential to many missions and campaigns.
 Combat and demolition work, underwater and coastal reconnaissance, ordnance disposal, search and rescue, salvage operations, construction, ship maintenance and underwater engineering.
 Every branch of the U.S. military employs divers, and more than 40 nations have military diving units.
 Military diving is an occupation that has risks and responsibilities beyond those of other professional diving.
 Research and development in military diving equipment and procedures often eventually contributes to recreational and technical diving practice.

 Military diving development was influenced by the development of submarine technology in the early 20th century.
 There were several serious accidents following the widespread deployment of submarines, and the main application for military diving at that time was salvage and later rescue and recovery operations.
 Submarine escape equipment development helped with early scuba development.